weaviate/weaviate-io/docs/weaviate/references/graphql/index.md

 ## GraphQL

 Weaviate's basic query language is [GraphQL](https://graphql.org/).
 GraphQL is a query language built on using graph data structures.
 It is an efficient method of data retrieval and mutation, since it mitigates the common over-fetching and under-fetching problems of other query languages.
-You can query a Weaviate after you've created a [schema](/docs/weaviate/guides/how-to-create-a-schema.md) and [populated it](/docs/weaviate/guides/how-to-import-data.md) with data.
-The GraphQL interface inside the [Weaviate Console](https://console.semi.technology) GUI enables easy querying.

 ## All references